 GeneCards Summary for ORC1 Gene

 ORC1 (Origin Recognition Complex Subunit 1) is a Protein Coding gene.
-Diseases associated with ORC1 include Meier-Gorlin Syndrome 1 and Microtia.
-Among its related pathways are E2F mediated regulation of DNA replication and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include chromatin binding.
+Diseases associated with ORC1 include Meier-Gorlin Syndrome 1 and Genitourinary Tract Anomalies.
+Among its related pathways are Cell Cycle, Mitotic and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is CDC6.

 UniProtKB/Swiss-Prot for ORC1 Gene

 Component of the origin recognition complex (ORC) that binds origins of replication.
 DNA-binding is ATP-dependent.
 The DNA sequences that define origins of replication have not been identified yet.
 ORC is required to assemble the pre-replication complex necessary to initiate DNA replication.